HOUSE SWAPPING

 Affordability

-Swapping homes means you’re not paying for accommodation at your destination, making this the most affordable way to travel.
-My husband and I took two different month-long vacations for just the cost of flights plus regular expenses like food, entertainment and transportation.
+Swapping homes means you’re not paying for accommodation (or restaurant meals) at your destination, making it one of the most affordable ways to travel.
+My husband and I took two different month-long vacations for just the cost of flights, occasional meals out, and car rental for a few days for some self-guided sightseeing.

 Adventuresome New Friends!

 It takes a certain character of spirit to take the risk on a home exchange or to trust someone with your pet.
-And those are my people; not just because they took the risk, but because they opened their heart to the experience and trusted themselves to do good work.
-Like attracts like.
+And those are my people!
+The ones who open their heart to the experience and trust themselves to do good work.

 The Considerations